Clinical Musculoskeletal Imaging Review

 Focus on honing your musculoskeletal imaging diagnostic skills.
 This special online course combines 13 traditional case reviews with 3 didactic lectures with deeper insights into musculoskeletal imaging.

-Learn and earn credit at your own pace with unlimited access to this course through August 14, 2019.
+Earn credit at your own pace through August 14, 2019 and continue to access your videos until August 15, 2026.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 6.5 CME and SA-CME Credits following completion of an online test.